April 19, 2015, Judean Desert, Israel

-I.e again, their idea is from the Inside: Fill up the place with whatever sells; you are living inside and trying to bring people in.
+I.e. again, purely commercial schools think from the Inside: Fill up the place with whatever sells, you are living inside and trying to bring people in.
 You are not looking at it from the perspective of those outside.

 Who do we want?
 The most vulnerable, those at greatest risk.

-Why do we want them? - Because we care about them.
+Why do we them?
+Because we care about them.

 IKI Krav Maga is not a quickie program to "add money to your existing dojo".
 We do not offer rank recognition or other fraudulent methods of attracting clients.
-We do not offer "weekend certification".
+We do not offer "weekend certification courses."

-If you see any of these types of advertisements know that you are engaged in fraud.
+If you see any of these types of advertisements, know you are engaged in fraud.

-Lines such as "..your rank in another recognized organization will be recognized by us."
-Is a sure indicator that you are dealing with a marketing pyramid or a similar scam operation.
-(I.e. if you recognize a rank from another organization then that means you are offering nothing unique.
-So why do you exist?)
+Lines such as "Your rank in another recognized organization will be recognized by us." is a sure indicator that you are dealing with a marketing pyramid or a similar scam operation. (i.e. if you recognize a rank from another organization then that means you are offering nothing unique.
+So why do you even exist?)